ZevVladimir/ATHENA/README.md

 Currently only GADGET simulation data is usable by the code as we use Pygadget reader to load particle data

+To see an example of snapshot data formatting look at a simulatio in the snaps/ folder at http://erebos.astro.umd.edu/erebos/

 - GADGET simulation particle data with the path to the data indicated with the *snap_path* parameter
 - The particle data is expected to be stored in the format "/snapdir_*snap_dir_format*/snapshot_*snap_format*."
 - The formats should be something like {:03d} and supplied in the config file
 - **If** you already have run the code **and** have the particle information pickled you can instead just use the *known_snaps* parameter.

 ### SPARTA Data Requirements \[SPARTA_DATA\]

+A SPARTA output file for the cbol_l0063_n0256 simulation is provided in this repo

 - The halo data is expected to be supplidd from the .hdf5 output file from SPARTA
 - The path to this file should be indicated with the *SPARTA_output_path* parameter